ricardogarfe/mswl-case-studies-ii/README.md

 ### Collaborative Final Report

-We created a repository in github for every student Final Report about these talks:
+We created a repository in github for every report for each student about these talks:

 * https://github.com/mswl-2012-2013/mswl-case-studies-ii